Abortion ruling prompts variety of reactions from states

 Effect of Supreme Court ruling: Baker has vowed to fight to keep abortion legal in Massachusetts, but it is his last year in office.
 Both Democratic candidates for governor — state Sen. Sonia Chang-Diaz and Attorney General Maura Healey — support abortion rights.
 Republican candidate Geoff Diehl said he believes in “the need to protect human life wherever and whenever possible.”
 Fellow GOP candidate Chris Doughty said he would “not seek any changes to our state’s abortion laws.”

 What’s next: There is little chance Massachusetts will restrict abortion rights.
 Baker signed an executive order June 24 barring state agencies from assisting another state’s investigation into people or businesses for receiving or delivering reproductive health services that are legal in Massachusetts.
 The state also won’t cooperate with extradition requests from states pursuing criminal charges against such individuals.
-The House of Representatives is expected to debate a bill later this week that is similar to the governor's executive order.
+The state House of Representatives has approved a bill later that is similar to the governor’s executive order.
 It would add protections into state law for individuals seeking abortions and providers so they would not be subject to actions taken by other states.

 ———